The Digital Public Goods Alliance Promotes digital public goods to create a more equitable world.

 We are constantly adding additional offerings to support vetted digital public goods, here is a quick summary of the current and upcoming benefits to recognized digital public goods.

-- Displayed on the DPG Alliance website
+- Displayed on the DPGA website.

 - The project’s designation will be reflected on connected platforms such as DIAL’s digital public goods catalog where it can easily be discovered by implementers, partners and funders.